Welcome to Academic Advising

 Meet with your assigned academic advisor

 Limited services are still available through our virtual chat service.
-We encourage you to plan ahead and schedule an advising session with your assigned Certified advisor prior to peak registration.
+We encourage you to plan ahead and schedule an advising session with your assigned Certified academic advisor prior to peak registration.

 The Academic Advising office at Northwest Vista College is committed to providing quality academic advising services and information about available resources to support students in achieving their desired goal.
 We will guide students towards completion of a certificate and/or Associate degree and support their transition to a four year institution or the workforce.